bareos/bareos/docs/manuals/source/DeveloperGuide/api.rst

     .api 1

-or (from times where they was only one API flavour)
+or (from times when there was only one API flavour)

 ::

     .api

-This mode is intended to create output that is earlier to parse.
+This mode is intended to create output that is easier to parse.
-Internaly some commands vary their output for API mode 1, but not all.
+Internaly some commands vary their output for API mode 1.

 In API mode 1 some output is only delimited by the end of a packet, not by a new line. bconsole does not display the end of packets (for good